 Jen Gardner [1998-00]: Graduated from Loyola Law School in May 2005, passed the California Bar Exam, and is currently working at Berding & Weil, a mid-sized Northern California firm specializing in real estate, construction defect litigation and class action law suits.
+Is also participating in triathlons, completing three last summer and training for summer 2007.

-Keira Goerl [2001-04]: Assistant Softball Coach at Cal Poly (second year).
+Keira Goerl [2001-04]: Playing professionally for the Toyota Motor Corporation team in Japan (second year).